The Language Services Blog | News & Information

 6 Financial Documents to Translate

-1. Accounts Receivable Ageing Report
+1. Accounts Receivable Aging Report

 An Accounts Receivable Ageing Report is a list of overdue customer invoices outlining when an invoice was issued and how late it is, along with the customer’s contact information.
 This is a vital financial document as it helps to manage cash flow and budget.